shiayongshen/shiayongshen/README.md

 ![image](https://github.com/shiayongshen/shiayongshen/blob/main/myself.gif)
 ## :selfie: About me
 My name is Vincent Hsia.
 I am currently study for a master’s degree in Management Information System from National Chengchi University.
 My current main research is large language models.
-If you have any questions you would like to discuss, please feel free to contact me.:blush:
+If you have any questions you would like to discuss, please feel free to contact me. :smile:

 ## :school: Education